zulily/aws_monitor/README.md

 There are a few things you need to do to set this up for yourself (see details below):

   - Create the AWS Simple Notification Service (SNS) topics/subscriptions for notifying teams based on alert severity.
+  - Create the AWS S3 bucket to store the instance history, per service.
   - Customize the JSON templates in the `monitordefs` directory to match the services you want to monitor.
   - Package and deploy the lambda function to AWS.